Nematic Fluctuations in Iron-Oxychalcogenide Mott Insulators: Experimental and Theoretical Results

-We verified the consistency of the data with the non-collinear 2-$\bf{k}$ magnetic structure previously obtained for {\cSe}.~\cite{PhysRevB.89.100402} We used the Sarah suite of programs~\cite{Wills2000680} to analyze the representations and provide the magnetic basis vectors for refinement with Fullprof.~\cite{RODRIGUEZCARVAJAL199355,roisnel2001WinPLOTR} The magnetic cell is commensurate and is doubled, in both \emph{a} and \emph{c}, with respect to the structural cell.
+We verified the consistency of the data with the non-collinear 2-$\bf{k}$ magnetic structure previously obtained for {\cSe}.~\cite{PhysRevB.89.100402} The high-temperature paramagnetic (PM) phase is compared to the 2-$\bf{k}$ antiferromagnetic phase in Fig. \ref{fig:SpinMagnetic}.
+The Sarah suite of programs~\cite{Wills2000680} was used to analyze the representations and provide the magnetic basis vectors for refinement with Fullprof.~\cite{RODRIGUEZCARVAJAL199355,roisnel2001WinPLOTR} The magnetic cell is commensurate and is doubled, in both \emph{a} and \emph{c}, with respect to the structural cell.
 The ordering is associated with = (1/2, 0, 1/2) and = (0, 1/2, 1/2), and the single Fe site on (1/2, 0, 0) in the nuclear cell is described by two distinct orbits governing the two (1/2, 0, 0) and (0, 1/2, 0) Fe sites that are independent in the magnetically ordered state.
 However, we note that for powder samples the diffraction pattern is indistinguishable from the pattern assigned as the collinear AFM3 model in the literature.~\cite{PhysRevB.81.214433,PhysRevB.89.100402} Neutron diffraction shows that the magnetic structures of {\cSSe} are similar with a distinction in the AFM onset temperatures .
-The peak intensity over a temperature range from 4 to 300\ K, shown in Figure \ref{fig:OrderParameter}, is proportional to the square of the magnetic order parameter.
+The magnetic peak intensity over a temperature range from 4 to 300\ K, shown in Figure \ref{fig:OrderParameter}, is proportional to the square of the magnetic order parameter.
 The magnetic peak intensity data reveals the onset of AFM ordering at 90.1(9) $\pm$ 0.16 K and 107.2(6) $\pm$ 0.06 K for {\cSe} and {\cS}, respectively.
 The value for {\cSe} is in excellent agreement with values in the literature.~\cite{Zhu-2010,PhysRevB.81.214433,PhysRevB.89.100402}